 “My dream in life is to become a nurse practitioner and to take care of my mother,” she said.
 “She can’t retire, and she can’t do anything, so I want to be able to help her in the future.”

 People have told Cordova’s family that they do not pay taxes, even though they do.
 That they receive access to health issuance, when they don’t.
 That they receive everything a U.S. citizen receives, but in reality, it isn’t like that, she said.

 Since President Donald Trump discontinued DACA, Cordova said she fears what will happen next.

 “I’m more scared of me losing everything that I worked for and it just being pointless,” she said.

 Cordova will continue to attend the University of New Mexico and become the first person in her family to graduate from college.
 Cordova’s education is something she will always have, even if she cannot become a U.S. citizen, she said.

 Being a Dreamer has shaped Cordova into a hardworking individual, and she believes all Dreamers have that in common, she said.

 “A Dreamer is someone that’s looking for an opportunity to grow and fulfill their dreams in a country that they were practically raised in, just someone that’s trying to do better for themselves and someone that wants to live in the United States as an American,” Cordova said.

-Amy Byres is a culture reporter at the Daily Lobo.
-She can be contacted at email@example.com or on Twitter @amybyres12.
+Amy Byres is a culture reporter at the Daily Lobo and an editor at NM News Port.
+She can be contacted at firstname.lastname@example.org or on Twitter @amybyres12.